Accelerated Inorganic Electrides Discovery by Generative Models and Hierarchical Screening: Conclusion

 Finally, these discoveries underscore the transformative potential of modern AI and ML tools in materials discovery.
 However, it is critical to acknowledge that both \texttt{MatterGen} and \texttt{MatterSim} were trained on existing data, which may introduce biases toward chemically conventional compositions and known structural families.
 Future work should explore training generative models on more diverse datasets.

 Our framework combining physical insights, generative modeling, and ML prescreening provides a roadmap for accelerated discovery across diverse functional materials beyond electrides, establishing a new paradigm for materials exploration in the age of AI-driven science.
+Transferring the workflow to a new target requires adapting mainly two components: (1) a composition-level physical descriptor that constrains the chemical space (analogous to the excess-electron count used here), and (2) a property analyzer applied in the final high-throughput DFT stage; the generative sampling, ML-potential prescreening, and hierarchical DFT validation are reused unchanged.
+With these minimal changes, the same pipeline can be applied to, for example, thermoelectrics (screening for low lattice thermal conductivity or favorable power factor)~\cite{ghafarollahi2025autonomous, guo2025generative, longInverseDesignHighperformance2025}, conventional superconductors (electron--phonon coupling, to which the free-electron-like states of electrides are themselves germane)~\cite{zhangElectrideSuperconductivityBehaviors2017, zhangSuperconductivityElectride2023}, topological semimetals and insulators (band-inversion descriptors, again naturally connected to weakly bound interstitial electrons)~\cite{hirayamaElectridesNewPlatform2018, Park-PRL-2018, huangTopologicalElectrideY2C2018, nieApplicationTopologicalQuantum2021}, low-work-function electron emitters~\cite{drobny2024endurance}, catalysts~\cite{Kitano-NChem-2012, Kitano-NC-2015}, and magnetic materials~\cite{zeni2025generative}.
 The identified candidates may stimulate further experimental efforts to assess their practical utility for applications.